TIBCOSoftware/snappydata/docs/setting_up_odbc_driver-tableau_desktop.md

 10. All Tables from the selected schema is listed.

-11. Select required table(s) and drag it to the canvas.
+11. Select the required table(s) and drag it to the canvas.
 A view generated using the selected tables is displayed. </br>If you make changes to the table, click **Update Now** to see your changes.

 12. Click the **Worksheets **tab > **sheet** to start the analysis.</br>

 13. On this screen, you can click and drag a field from the **Dimensions** area to** Rows** or **Columns**.
-Refer to the Tableau documenation for more information on data visualization.
+Refer to the Tableau documentation for more information on data visualization.